scottgriv/Post.e/README.md

 ## Project

-Please reference the GitHub Project tab inside this Repo to get a good understanding of where I'm currently at with the overall project.
-Issues and enhancements will also be tracked there as well.
+Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/3) tab inside this Repo to get a good understanding of where I'm currently at with the overall project.
+Bugs and Enhancements will also be tracked there as well.

 ## Future Plans